kletobias/kletobias.github.io/_projects/Chapter_5-13.md

 In this section several of the `systemctl` commands are run inside the shell and further explained.
 The basic syntax used in the examples, referring to the information from the `man systemctl` output from above, is: `systemctl COMMAND [NAME...]`.
-The commands covered, using the `firewalld.service` service are the following:
+The commands covered, using the `firewalld` service are the following:

 ##### start, stop and status